Higher mass spectra of the fully-charmed and fully-bottom tetraquarks: Introduction

 \section{Introduction}

 Recently, the LHCb Collaboration reported their results on the observations of full-charmed tetraquark $cc\bar{c}\bar{c}$ ($T_{(cc\bar{c}\bar{c})}$) states~\cite{Aaij:2020fnh}.
-Using the full Run1 and Run2 LHCb data of 9 fb$^{-1}$, the di-$J/\psi$ invariant mass spectrum is studied at $p_T> 5.2$ GeV/c.
+Using the full Run1 and Run2 LHCb data of 9 fb$^{-1}$, the di-$J/\psi$ invariant mass spectrum was studied at $p_T> 5.2$ GeV/c.
 A broad structure above threshold ranging from 6.2 to 6.8 GeV [denoted by $X(6200-6800)$] and a narrower structure at about 6.9 GeV [denoted by $X(6900)$] are observed with more than 5 $\sigma$ of significance level.
 There is also a vague structure around 7.2 GeV [denoted by $X(7200)$] to be confirmed.
-These clear structures may be evidences for genuine tetraquark $T_{(cc\bar{c}\bar{c})}$ states arising from the quark-gluon interactions in QCD~\cite{Chao:2020dml,Richard:2020hdw}.
+These clear structures may be evidences for genuine tetraquark $T_{(cc\bar{c}\bar{c})}$ states arising from the quark-gluon interactions in QCD rather than loosely bound hadronic molecules~\cite{Chao:2020dml,Richard:2020hdw}, since the light mesons cannot be exchanged between two heavy mesons.

 Before the LHCb observations, the $T_{(cc\bar{c}\bar{c})}$ spectrum has been widely studied in the literature ~\cite{Chao:1980dv,Ader:1981db,Iwasaki:1975pv,Zouzou:1986qh,Heller:1985cb,Lloyd:2003yc, Barnea:2006sd,Wang:2017jtz,Karliner:2016zzc,Berezhnoy:2011xn,Bai:2016int,Anwar:2017toa,Esposito:2018cwh,Chen:2016jxd, Wu:2016vtq,Hughes:2017xie,Richard:2018yrm,Debastiani:2017msn,Wang:2018poa,Richard:2017vry,Vijande:2009kj,Deng:2020iqw,Ohlsson, Wang:2019rdo,Bedolla:2019zwg,Chen:2020lgj,Chen:2018cqz,Liu:2019zuc}.
 With the observations at LHCb, the fully-heavy tetraquark system has again attracted a lot attention from the community.
 Theoretical studies of various properties of such systems can be found in the literature, such as calculations of the mass spectrum~\cite{liu:2020eha,Karliner:2020dta,Lu:2020cns,Zhao:2020cfi, Zhao:2020nwy,Gordillo:2020sgc,Jin:2020jfc, Faustov:2020qfm,Zhang:2020xtb,Yang:2020wkh,Faustov:2021hjs,Yang:2021hrb, Mutuk:2021hmi,Li:2021ygk,Yang:2020rih,Zhu:2020xni,Wang:2020dlo,Ke:2021iyh,Wang:2020ols,Wang:2021kfv,Majarshin:2021hex, Weng:2020jao,Giron:2020wpx,Sonnenschein:2020nwn}, production mechanisms~\cite{Huang:2021vtb,Wang:2020gmd,Goncalves:2021ytq,Feng:2020qee,Feng:2020riv,Ma:2020kwb,Maciula:2020wri}, strong decays~\cite{Becchi:2020uvq,Chen:2020xwe}, and analyses of the measured di-$J/\psi$ invariant mass spectrum~\cite{Liang:2021fzr,Dong:2020hxe,Dong:2020nwy,Wang:2020wrp,Gong:2020bmg,Cao:2020gul,Guo:2020pvt} based on different scenarios.